yanncerf/contexti.sh/README.md

 *contexti.sh* is a simple shell script designed to count and provide percentages of in-text APA citation, grouping them by decades, half-centuries, and centuries.

-The idea for the script came when I had the "feeling" an article was citing rather outdated literature.
+The onset for this script came when I had the "feeling" an article was citing rather outdated literature.
 I couldn't be bothered to count it and sort it by hand, yet still wanted to make sure it wasn't just an impression.

-Expanded upon, it could be a fun tool to gather light data on academic journals.
+It's mostly a fun tool to gather light data on academic journals.
 Beeing in bash it's pretty fast even on heavy and long documents.
-Comparing between different articles from the same author is another usecas and surely there are some other way to use it that I didn't think of.
+Comparing between different articles from the same author is another usecase and surely there are some other way to use it that I didn't think of.
 Be wary thought it's really not a surefire way to get an accurate reading of _all_ the references in given document.
 See [the main shortcomings of this script](##Shortcomings)
 ## Installation
 Contexti.sh is a bash script and should work on Linux and macOS systems with the required tools (pdftotext, odt2txt, docx2txt).
 ### Linux and macOS